 On June 26, 2019, two trains at Cedar Point bumped on the Valravn roller coaster.
-One witness who was in line at the time of the crash reported, “I felt a huge vibration and crash people were screaming, and people running out of line.”
+One witness who was in line at the time of the crash reported, “I felt a huge vibration and crash, people were screaming, and people running out of line.”

 Fortunately, there were no deaths involved in Valravn’s 2019 crash at Cedar Point.
 Several people on the trains involved were removed and examined by First Aid, but there are no reliable reports of serious injuries.
 However, the accident was definitely a warning sign, and Cedar Point responded by closing down the roller coaster for several weeks.
 Valravn would not reopen until July 12, 2019.

 Even though no one was seriously harmed in the most recent Cedar Point accident, not all incidents involving roller coasters at Cedar Point have ended so fortunately.
 The park has a history of accidents, some being the fault of the park and some being the fault of guests who weren’t following safety procedures.
-As recently as 2015, a man was killed by the Rapture roller coaster.
+As recently as 2015, a man was killed by Cedar Point’s Rapture roller coaster.
 Let’s get into a little more detail about that accident, as well as a few more crashes that have taken place at Cedar Point.

-However, as the previous account sets-up, and as the following list of incident summaries will go on to prove, the overall fault is shared between theme park operators and the park-goers themselves; sometimes corporate negligence is to blame, and at other times it is a customer’s failure to adhere to safety protocol that causes accidents.
+However, as the previous account sets up, and as the following list of incident summaries will go on to prove, the overall fault is shared between theme park operators and the park-goers themselves.
+Sometimes corporate negligence is to blame, and at other times it is a customer’s failure to adhere to safety protocols that causes accidents.

 - In July of 2004, metal debris was expelled forcefully from the launch cable of Cedar Point’s Top Thrill Dragster ride as the coaster was deployed.
 Four passers-by were struck by the high-speed metallic scrap, though all survived.
 Two were treated on-site and the others brought to a nearby hospital.